Architecture of Melbourne: 1880–1893: "Marvellous Melbourne" Land Boom era

-The land boom changed Melbourne's skyline, becoming an early skyscraper city and the first in the southern hemisphere being home to several "lofty piles" as they were often called during the era.
+The land boom changed Melbourne's skyline, becoming an early skyscraper city and the first in the southern hemisphere to be home to several "lofty piles" as they were often called during the era.
 With the wealth brought by the gold rush, Melbourne rapidly gained status as a major financial and commercial capital and many large banks and building societies erected impressive buildings.
 Most of the tall office buildings constructed during the 1880s boom have been lost (including the prominent Federal Coffee Palace and APA Building).
 Many other fine examples still stand today, most notably the collection of commercial gothic buildings on the corner of Collins and Queen Streets including the Australia & New Zealand Bank building known as the Gothic Bank (1883) due to its distinctive Venetian Gothic design by William Wardell as well its William Pitt designed neighbouring Old Stock Exchange (1887) and Safe Deposit building (1889).
 Other surviving tall towers include Lombard Building (1889), and Twentyman & Askew's 'high-rise' Stalbridge Chambers (1890).
 Smaller office buildings were also often elaborate.
 Elleker and Kilburn's Melbourne City Building (1888) is an unusual early Queen Anne design which forms a pair with the towered Colonial Bank Hotel (1888) across Balcombe Place.
 William Pitt's vertical gothic styled Olderfleet Buildings (1888) the first commercial gothic office building listed with the National Trust, New Zealand Chambers (1888), Record Chambers (1887), Charles D'Ebro's Queen Anne styled Winfield Building (1891) and William Pitt's highly detailed gothic revival Rialto Building (1888) with their paired towers belong to what is now known as the Rialto Group of Buildings and feature some of the most elaborate commercial gothic revival in Australia.
 The Nahum Barnet designed Austral Buildings (1890) continues the red brick Queen Anne theme.
 Renaissance Revival of the gold rush period continued to be popular even with the larger banks and societies from the Smith and Johnson designed Melbourne Savage Club building (1884–1885) to the six storey Former Money Order Post Office (1890).
 However academic classicism was often seen as too restrained for the boom style and architects sometimes gave them a more baroque flavour, as in Sum Kum Lee at Chinatown (1887–1888) by George De Lacy Evans and William Salway's design for the Collins Street Mercantile Bank (1888).
 Suburban offices, while rare, also took similar forms.
 Notable examples include the ES&A Bank in Hawthorn East (1885) with its unusual step gable gothic form combined with a slate roof.
 Another unusual commercial building is ANZ bank in North Fitzroy (1889), a miniature version of the now demolished Australian Building.
 The Kensington Property Exchange (1891–1892) is another heavily ornamented piece of suburban land boom Victoriana with its corner tower.
 The vaulted Banking Chamber (1891–1893) of the former Commercial Bank of Australia Limited by Lloyd Tayler and Alfred Dunn is one of the most spectacular Renaissance Revival interiors in the city.
-Another impressive gothic office building is the Wright and Beaver designed Former National Mutual Life Association also known as A.C Goode House (1891–1893) directly opposite Wardell's gothic bank.
+Another impressive gothic office building is the Wright and Beaver designed Former National Mutual Life Association also known as A. C. Goode House (1891–1893) directly opposite Wardell's gothic bank.